tenzir/tenzir/web/blog/tenzir-v4.18/index.md

 ## Play With TQL2

-At this point it's an open secret that we're working working on a major revamp to the Tenzir Query Language called TQL2.
-We still have quite a way to go before making TQL2 the new default, but we're excited to announce that as of Tenzir v4.18, it is now possible to use TQL2 without being a Tenzir developer.
+At this point it's an open secret that we're working working on a major revamp to the Tenzir Query Language.
+We still have quite a way to go before making the next version the new default, but we're excited to announce that as of Tenzir v4.18, it is now possible to use it without being a Tenzir developer.

 To use TQL2 on [app.tenzir.com](https://app.tenzir.com), for pipelines configured in the `tenzir.yaml` configuration file, or through the API, start